0scar-M/3.8-complex-processes/README.md

 Hosted on DigitalOcean at http://170.64.162.244/

-To run the project, create docker-compose.yml file and paste in the yaml code below.
-Then run ```docker compose up```.
-The app will then be available on local port 80, and you can view it at http://localhost/.
+To run the project, firstly install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Next, create a docker-compose.yml file and paste in the yaml code below.
+Then, in the directory of the docker-compose.yml file, run ```docker compose up```.
+The app will then be available on local port 80, and you will be able to view it at http://localhost/.

 ## ```docker-compose.yml``` file for running application on local machine:
 ```yml